 No Simultaneous Buttons: Only one button or key required at a time, in addition to direction stick(s).

 Vibration Optional: Controller vibration not used in the game or you can disable it.

 Adjust Mouse/Stick Sensitivity: Adjust how sensitive mouse/stick controls are.

-That Dragon, Cancer has 7 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 7 accessibility features for Visual in That Dragon, Cancer which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.